 Open-air adventure abounds in this most urban of destinations — you just have to know where to look.
 Hiking trails are laced throughout the five boroughs, and local parks, including Central Park, offer active pursuits like bouldering and fishing (really!).
 Rent bikes and spend a leisurely afternoon pedaling beside the Hudson River or around the car-free Governors Island.
 Birdwatching, wildlife tours, horseback riding, canoeing … lovers of the outdoors have a surprising diversity of options.

 Looking for a little more adrenaline?
-With older kids, kayaking and SUP tours along the Hudson yield a new perspective on the skyline.
+With older kids, kayaking and SUP tours along the Hudson and East Rivers yield a new perspective on the skyline.
 For mountain bikers, three trails (one each in Manhattan, Staten Island and Queens) allow you to ride to your heart’s content.
 And you can even take a surf lesson at Rockaway Beach in Queens — who knew?

 New York’s long and colorful music history spans a spectrum of genres, from classical and jazz to punk, salsa and hip-hop.
 Treat kids to a performance at Carnegie Hall or Lincoln Center, or hear the New York Philharmonic at Avery Fisher Hall.
 Harlem’s Apollo Theater, which sparked the careers of a pantheon of African-American musical greats, is available for tours.
 Don’t pass up a visit to the Met to enjoy its collection of more than 5,000 instruments, including a Stradivari violin.

-For rock & rollers, New York brims with sites that played a role in rock history, from Jimi Hendrix’s Electric Lady Studios to Strawberry Fields in Central Park.
+For rock & rollers, New York brims with sites that played a part in rock history, from Jimi Hendrix’s Electric Lady Studios to Strawberry Fields in Central Park.
 While there are companies that lead walking tours themed around these spots, the content is decidedly adult-oriented and not ideal for most kids.
 CB! can help you arrange a similar tour that’s family-friendly.

 Football, baseball, basketball, hockey — New York pro sports teams are legion.
 You’re almost certain to find a game to attend, but if your teams of choice aren’t playing, you can still explore the iconic venues where they’re based.
 Visit Yankee Stadium and its Monument Park, which pays tribute to Yankees legends, or the Mets’ Citi Field.
 Go behind the scenes at MetLife Stadium in New Jersey, home to both the Giants and the Jets.
 Madison Square Garden, where the Knicks and the Rangers play, is available for tours as well.
 Families who visit in late August and early September can catch a round or two of the US Open tennis tournament in Queens.